yamori813/rtlbm-mruby/Readme.md

-This projct use these libraryis.
+This projct use these libraries.

 newlib-2.5.0.20171222
 lwip-2.0.3